ballabioluca/JMessanger/README.md

 /exit  --> ...

-New features such as cryptation and gui could be added in the future Copyright free.
+New features such as cryptation and gui could be added in the future.

+Copyright free.